DWSS-AM

-DWSS (1494 AM), broadcasting as Abante, is a radio station owned by Supreme Broadcasting System and operated by Prage Management Corporation.
-The station's studio is located at 60 P. Tuazon Boulevard, Barangay Kaunlaran, Cubao, Quezon City, while its transmitter is located along Coloong 1 Rd., Brgy.
-Coloong, Valenzuela City.
+DWSS (1494 AM), broadcasting as Abante, is a radio station owned by Supreme Broadcasting System and operated by Abante-Bilyonaryo Group.
+The station's studio is located at 60 P. Tuazon Boulevard, Barangay Bagong Lipunan, Cubao, Quezon City, while its transmitter is located along Coloong 1 Road, Barangay Coloong, Valenzuela, Metro Manila.

-Several programs of Abante are also aired on Abante TV on SkyCable Channel 85, Converge Channel 79, Cablelink Channel 103, Beautiful Cable TV Philippines (Misamis Oriental), Pagadian Cable TV (Zamboanga del Sur), Parasat Cable Television (Misamis Oriental, Misamis Occidental, Bukidnon, Lanao del Norte, Negros Occidental), Samsung TV Plus on Samsung Smart TVs, TCL Smart TVs and through selected K5 News FM stations in the Philippines, Blast TV, and on its digital streaming channel DWAR Abante Radyo on YouTube, Facebook, and TikTok.
+Several programs of Abante are also aired on Abante TV on SkyCable Channel 85, Sky TV Channel 40, Cablelink Channel 103, Cignal Channel 30, Samsung TV Plus, TCL Smart TVs and through selected K5 News FM stations in the Philippines, Radyo Trumpeta 95.7 Cagayan de Oro, Blast TV, kAPPitbahay app, Amasian TV (for North America) and on its digital streaming channel DWAR Abante Radyo on YouTube, Facebook, and TikTok.

 Profile

 The station was established by Masscom Network of the National Council of Churches in the Philippines in 1975 as DWEE.
 Back then, it was situated on 1380 kHz.
 In November 1978, it transferred to 1494 kHz due to the adoption of the 9-kHz spacing for medium wave stations per the Geneva Frequency Plan of 1975 (aka GE75), and changed its call letters to DWXY.
 Sometime in 1980, it was acquired by RADIO Inc. (Radio Corporation of the Philippines) and changed its call letters to DWCJ.
-The station was located at the now Philippine Christian University campus in Taft Ave., Manila.
+The station was located at the now Philippine Christian University campus in Taft Avenue, Malate, Manila.
 The station then aired the programs similar to the past KZKZ.

 In 1988, Ultrasonic Broadcasting System bought the station and changed its call letters to DWLR.
-It relocated to SYSU Bldg. in Quezon City, Metro Manila.
+It relocated to SYSU Building in Quezon City, Metro Manila.
 In 1993, it changed its call letters to DWSS and switched to airing Christian music under the name 1494 K-LOVE.
 Considering the owner's strong family religious background, this was their 1st venture into religious programming way before launching Saved Radio on Energy FM in the 2000s.
 In 1996, Manny Luzon took over the station's operations and revamped DWSS as a blocktime station with the tagline Sandigan ng Sambayanan.